Melchor Cano: Clerical life

-He was born in Tarancón, New Castile, and joined the Dominican Order in Salamanca, where by 1546 he had succeeded Francisco de Vitoria to the theological chair in the university.
-A man of deep learning and originality, proud and a victim to the odium theologicum.
-His only rival was the gentle Bartolomé Carranza, also a Dominican and afterwards archbishop of Toledo.
+Melchor Cano was born in Tarancón (New Castile); in 1523 he entered the Dominican order in Salamanca, where he was taught by Francisco de Vitoria.
+He taught at Valladolid (1534–43) and Alcalá (1543–6) before succeeding Vitoria as professor of theology at Salamanca.
+Cano was a man of deep learning and originality.
+His only rival was Bartolomé Carranza, also a Dominican and afterwards archbishop of Toledo.
 At the university the schools were divided between the partisans of the two professors; Cano pursued his rival with relentless virulence, and took part in the condemnation for heresy of his brother-friar.
-The new society of the Jesuits, also met with his violent opposition; and he was not grateful to them when, after attending the Council of Trent in 1545, he was sent, by their influence, in 1552, as bishop of the far-off see of the Canary Islands.
+He attended the Council of Trent and participated in the debates on the eucharist and on penance (which dealt with the issue of indulgences).
+In 1552 Cano was appointed bishop of the Canary Islands at the behest of Jesuits who wanted him out of Spain because of his opposition to their Order; there was unease in Rome about the appointment, and the following year Cano renounced the see.

 Consultatio theologica

 His personal influence with King Philip II of Spain soon brought about his recall, and he was made provincial of his order in Castile.
 In 1556 he wrote his famous Consultatio theologica, in which he advised the king to resist the temporal encroachments of the papacy and, as absolute monarch, to defend his rights by bringing about a radical change in the administration of ecclesiastical revenues, thus making Spain less dependent on Rome.
 With this in his mind Pope Paul IV styled him "a son of perdition."
+In 1557 Cano was elected Dominican provincial of Castile, but the Vatican declined to confirm the appointment; he was again elected in 1559, and after an initial refusal the Vatican acquiesced in the appointment.